We'll have a preview of the Browns first preseason game on Friday, but here are players to watch extra closely on Saturday.

 Can we nickname Snead "Rock Solid?"
 In a wide receiver by committee approach, Snead is not only pushing for a roster spot, but playing time.
 The undrafted free agent is rarely dropping passes in training camp, and more surprisingly, scoring touchdowns.
 If Snead can show his reliability in the second half against the Lions, he may garner some reps in the first half against the Redskins.

 It will be interesting to see how much Mike Pettine plays the rookie guard from Nevada.
-Bitonio is listed as the first string guard on the depth chart, but as his offensive line coach Andy Muller says, “He’s very, very young.”
+Bitonio is listed as the first string guard on the depth chart, but as his offensive line coach Andy Muller says, "He's very, very young."
 Look for Bitonio to get some second-team reps on Saturday, in addition to building cohesion with Joe Thomas and Alex Mack early on.